The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Data

+Given that the two galaxy catalogs, \textsc{ {IllustrisTNG300}} and \textsc{ {MDPL2-SAG}}, were constructed using different halo finder algorithms, it is reasonable to expect variations in the fraction of (former) satellite galaxies identified.
+As we show later, these discrepancies likely stem from the distinct methodologies employed by \textsc{ {SUBFIND}} and \textsc{ {ROCKSTAR}}.

+\textsc{ {SUBFIND}} primarily relies on the particle density field to identify density peaks, assigning the largest one to the main halo.
+It then analyzes overdensities within the main halo to locate subhalos, excluding unbound particles.
+This approach focuses solely on spatial distribution.

+In contrast, \textsc{ {ROCKSTAR}} employs a (sub)structure search that considers the particle positions and velocity fields.
+This more comprehensive approach can potentially capture a broader range of substructures.

+Another factor influencing the results is the linking length ($b$) used in both halo finders.
+The smaller linking length defined in IllustrisTNG300 might not fully capture the extent of substructures.
+Conversely, a larger value of the linking length, as defined for \textsc{ {MDPL2-SAG}}, could potentially merge distinct but nearby substructures into a single entity.

 For both catalogs, we focus on studying how the different properties of these galaxies change over time.
-We analyze various parameters such as the halo mass, M$_{\rm 200}$, which represents the mass within a radius R$_{\rm 200}$ where the halo density is 200 times the critical density of the Universe.
-We also consider the maximum circular velocity (v$_{\rm max}$) representing the highest value of the spherically-averaged rotation curve, note the definition of this parameter changes according to the simulation (see Table \ref{tab:parameters_tng_sag_from_webpages}); the stellar mass (M$_{\rm \star}$) of the subhalo/galaxy, the total gas mass (M$_{\rm gas}$) including both cold and hot components, and the specific star formation rate (sSFR) defined as the ratio of the star formation rate (SFR) to the stellar mass (M$_{\rm \star}$).
+We analyze various parameters such as the host halo mass, M$_{\rm 200}$, which represents the mass within a radius R$_{\rm 200}$ where the halo density is 200 times the critical density of the Universe.
+We also consider the maximum circular velocity (v$_{\rm max}$) representing the highest value of the spherically-averaged rotation curve, whose exact definition changes according to the simulation (see Table \ref{tab:parameters_tng_sag_from_webpages}); the stellar mass (M$_{\rm \star}$) of the subhalo--galaxy, the total gas mass (M$_{\rm gas}$) including both cold and hot components, and the specific star formation rate (sSFR) defined as the ratio of the star formation rate (SFR) to the stellar mass (M$_{\rm \star}$).
 Each parameter description can be found in Table \ref{tab:parameters_tng_sag_from_webpages}.